kodadot/subwork/docs/location-of-subwork.md

 🚪 entrance to SubWork
 ---

-- We are located in Trgovski Center Bled at upper floor.
+- We are located in Trgovski Center Bled on an upper floor.
-- Entrance is next to Kavarna Apropo, close to Mercator and Kompass.
+- The entrance is next to Kavarna Apropo, close to Mercator and Kompass.
-- It's closer from parking on the side
+- It's closer to parking on the side

 ![subwork_entrance](pics/subwork_entrance.png)

 future of new air connections
 ---
-Slovenia goverment is running [subsidiary of new routes to major european capitals, with 16.8M€](https://www.exyuaviation.com/2023/03/slovenia-to-outline-subsidised-air.html)
+Slovenia government is running [subsidiary of new routes to major european capitals, with 16.8M€](https://www.exyuaviation.com/2023/03/slovenia-to-outline-subsidised-air.html)

 > Ten routes have been listed as of utmost priority.
 The first group are larger hubs that can provide onward connectivity.
 They include: Vienna, Copenhagen, Athens, Madrid, Amsterdam and Helsinki.
 The second group of destinations are those aimed at point-to-point passengers.
 They include: Charleroi, Skopje, Prague and Berlin.
 The third group of destinations, marked as “supplementary”, will only be subsidised if there are enough funds left following the first public call aimed at the abovementioned ten priority routes.
 The supplementary destinations include: Rome Fiumicino, Stockholm, Oslo, Barcelona, Lisbon, Pristina and Paris Orly.